ArthurW404/taskboard2/README.md

 - user accounts for private or shared boards
 - everything version 1 can do and more

-## lessions learnt from first version
+## lessons learnt from first version

 - not seperating client (frontend) and server (backend) resulted in difficulty in changing frontend
   - plans to change front end to react resulted in many difficulties, with backend requiring a lot of change